3 Recent FCRA Lawsuits and How to Protect Yourself

 Trusting pre- and post-employment background screenings to a dedicated investigative firm is an excellent way to mitigate risk and ensure you have performed your due diligence.

-Alliance Worldwide Investigative Group, Inc. is a full-service risk mitigation firm specializing in comprehensive background investigative solutions.
+Alliance Risk Group. is a full-service risk mitigation firm specializing in comprehensive background investigative solutions.
 Our team is well -versed in the Fair Credit Reporting Act that conducts best practice background checks in a variety of industries, regardless of your company’s size or geographic location.
 Alliance believes in being proactive, not reactive!
 Contact us with questions about the FCRA or to set up an employment background screening today!